Chapter 11 : The Return

 Background: Font color:

 She looked up as the door opened and her aunt strode in.
-Aunt Rowena was as tall and as menacing as ever, and Dezzy's stomach gave yet another lurch as she heard her aunt's shoes clicking across the floor towards them.
+Aunt Rowena was as tall and menacing as ever, and Dezzy's stomach gave a small lurch as she heard her aunt's shoes clicking across the floor towards them.

 "I see you've all made it here on time.
 I wasn't expecting as much, so we can consider this an adequate start to the day," Rowena said.